 - Gothika includes a shower scene with about 30 female inmates.

 - The first Resident Evil movie has the female protagonist taking a shower, only to be knocked unconscious by gas coming from the showerhead.
 As the scene was filmed in Germany some critics felt this had Unfortunate Implications.

 - Arachnophobia has a female secondary character taking a shower, not noticing a poisonous spider crawling around in the shower with her.
 However, she sees the spider before it can bite her, she screams, and (somehow) Hilarity Ensues.

-- Case in The Unborn gets a shower scene, but you mostly see only her back, and the side shots employ strategic camera angling to avoid the good bits, sadly.
+- Case in The Unborn gets a shower scene, but you mostly see only her back.

 - Screaming Mimi, based on the Frederic Brown novel.

 - Harrison Ford's character in Witness walks in on his Amish hostess giving herself a sponge bath.

 - Cruel Intentions 2 has a shower scene with a pair of twins making out in front of Sebastian, which, incidentally, is the only thing people remember about the film.

 - The Film of the Book of The Outsiders has a gratuitous scene with Sodapop.